SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1120 - Structured Programming 2/01 - Python/Lessons/07 - Selection - Try and Except Error Catching.md

 ## Why Programs Crash

 So far, most of your programs have worked as expected because **you controlled the data**.
 As soon as users start typing their own input, your program becomes vulnerable to errors.
+You have been giving your programs nice data to work with. __Users are not nice.
+Users break things.__

 For example, this code assumes the user types a number: